Yesterday Mr. G's (Steve Gagnon's 5th graders in New Hampshire Skyped with our 4th graders in Iowa.

 I am excited to use this with our students....Especially when we play tomorrow with Mr. G's class and the other 4th grade class at Van Meter.

 Yesterday we had the kids use their iPads to play GeoGuesser.
 It was so fun watching them move around the room and talk to each other while they tried to figure out the different locations in the photographs.
 A few of them also got out laptops to search for clues as well.
+They worked together and talked about what they saw as clues and landmarks.
+They talked about distances and what they knew about the different continents.

 When they got their scores, the kids yelled them out to everyone else.
 Their teamwork and enthusiasm was contagious.